yuval-herman/braude-top/plan.md

 # WIP

-- fix sqlite fts weird shit (can't use ", maybe other characters too)
+- add indices for all table where appropriate

 # Planned

 - rewrite tests, make them deterministic using mock db
-- add indices for all table where appropriate

 # Considering